terrydhariwal/terrydhariwal.github.io/_posts/2015-11-26-part-1-introducing-couchbase-server.md

 - Small clusters (3 to 10 servers) can handle extremely high throughput @ <1ms latency
 - Scale to billions of items

-3. <h2><strong>Enterprise level High Availability and Easy Maintence</strong></h2>
+3. <h2><strong>Enterprise level High Availability and Easy Maintenance</strong></h2>
 - Easily (again my mother can do it) replicate up to 3 times
 - Intelligently replicate with Rack/Zone awareness, allowing for multiple server failures, even with one replica copy
 - All maintenance tasks can be done with zero downtime
-- Replicate an entire database(s) across multiple data-centres for Disaster recovery
+- Replicate an entire database(s) across multiple data-centers for Disaster recovery

 4. <h2><strong>Flexible data model with Flexibly Queries</strong></h2>
 - No need to define rigid schemas, change or extend schema at runtime
-- JSON nativily maps to application objects
+- JSON natively maps to application objects
 - Extremely suited to agile development
 - Use SQL to flexible express queries over your flexible data structure!
-(No need to learn a beskpoke query API)
+(No need to learn a bespoke query API)
 - Full text search (developer preview)

 ![Couchbase - 4 Principles of Couchbase](/assets/images/4pillars.png)